enkay/sayitbackpodcast/roadmap.md

 # pages
 - apply
-	- show message to verify email
+	- store data
-	- verify email
+	- upload photo
-	- login
+	- store photo
-	- redirect
+	- success message
-	- requires auth routes
+	- terms
-	- application form
+- other
 	- email notification when new application
 	- admin section to check applications
+	- page titles
+	- logout
 - start
 	- what to expect
 	- how to prepare